hannahwoodward/obsidian-pandoc-references/README.md

 ### Plugin settings

 - Export bibliography from your reference manager
+  - Note that the same bibliography can be used as in the [Citations plugin](https://github.com/hans/obsidian-citation-plugin)
 - Update plugin settings in `Obsidian > Preferences > Community plugins > Pandoc References`
 - Basic usage for Pandoc reference list arguments (replacing the `/path/to` with the full paths to the respective files):